lush-tech-warriors/google-cloud-run-python-template/README.md

 Docker expects your app to live in the `app` directory, you can rename either [flask-app](flask-app) or [hug-app](hug-app) to `app` to use either template.

+Edit `.env` and uncomment the `ENDPOINT` variable for either Flask or Hug.

 ## Local Development & Live Debugging

 The app can be built with `docker-compose build` and then run with `docker-compose run`.

-After which you'll be able to view the app at [localhost:8080](http://localhost:8080/).
+After which you'll be able to view the app at [localhost:80](http://localhost:80/).

 Any changes to the code will be reflected after a page refresh.